obsidian-tasks-group/obsidian-tasks/docs/Queries/Filters.md

 ## Custom Filters

 > [!released]
-> `filter by function` was introduced in Tasks X.Y.Z.
+> `filter by function` was introduced in Tasks 4.2.0.

 Tasks provides many built-in filtering options, but sometimes they don't quite do what is wanted by all users.